Back to all guides

 Hinge strip

 The hinge strip carries the stress.
-Paper, book cloth, washi, or a sewn line can work better than glue spread across the fabric.
+Paper, book cloth, washi, or a sewn line can work better than glue spread across the whole fabric because the free fabric still needs to bend softly.

 03